What Not to Miss in ARUBA, the Caribbean A-Lister

 In addition to the big yellow coaches operated by Arubus, there is a privately operated additional service by mini-buses.
 Those buses run on the same routes, however, you can ask the driver for additional stops wherever you need them.
 Also, these buses cost only 4 Aruban Florin or 2.50 US$, but you cannot obtain round trips or day passes, obviously.

-Since 2012, there is the very touristy Oranjestad streetcar.
+Since 2012, there has been a very touristy Oranjestad streetcar.
 It basically shuttles visitors between the cruise terminal and around the main street.

 Although cabs are not metered, there are price lists.
 Nevertheless, to be on the safe side, confirm with the driver before you start your trip.